Durenlab/LINGER/docs/PBMC.md

 outdir='/path/to/output/' #output dir
 preprocess(TG_pseudobulk,RE_pseudobulk,GRNdir,genome,method,outdir)
 ```
-Train for the LINGER model (42min 3.2s).
+Train for the LINGER model (42min 3.2s).It is important to note that neural network methods inherently involve stochastic elements, such as weight initialization and certain random operations within the optimizer.
+Consequently, the final model may vary across runs, leading to potential discrepancies in the subsequent gene regulatory network (GRN) inference and downstream applications.
 ```python
 import LingerGRN.LINGER_tr as LINGER_tr
 activef='ReLU' # active function chose from 'ReLU','sigmoid','tanh'